LeversonCarlos/FriendlyCashFlow/README.md

 - **Mail**: Section defining the SMTP server used to send mails to the users
 - **AppInsights**: Section where an azure's application insights could be set to monitor app usage

-## Try it out
-I put a test version online that can be accessed [here](https://friendlycashflow-dev.azurewebsites.net/).
-You can report bugs [here](https://github.com/LeversonCarlos/FriendlyCashFlow/issues).

 ## Usage

 ### Register and access the application